bahaidev/textbrowser/README.md

     button to get at old values)
 1. Icon for click/hover to get **interlinear field explanation**
 1. Fix for **local notes storage plugin** when in interlinear column
+1. Fix for **interlinear not showing** when opting for non-default "Field Title" in pull-down.
 1. Fix sometime **obscuring of headings**
 1.  **Document**
     1. Need of setting certain locale strings, including `sites.json`.